-Once known as the Weston State Hospital, the Trans-Allegheny Lunatic Asylum in Weston, West Virginia opened its doors to patients in 1864.
-Once it was a house of horrors with severe overcrowding, inhumane conditions, and rampant violence.
-Today, it comes as no surprise that is said to be extremely haunted.
+Once known as the Weston State Hospital, the Trans-Allegheny Lunatic Asylum in Weston, West Virginia, opened its doors to patients in 1864.
+Once, it was a house of horrors with severe overcrowding, inhumane conditions, and rampant violence.
+Today, it is unsurprising that it is said to be extremely haunted.

-The hospital was authorized by the Virginia General Assembly in the early 1850s as the Trans-Allegheny Lunatic Asylum.
+The Virginia General Assembly authorized the hospital in the early 1850s as the Trans-Allegheny Lunatic Asylum.
 Following consultations with Thomas Kirkbride, then-superintendent of the Pennsylvania Hospital for the Insane, a building was designed in the Gothic and Tudor Revival styles.
-The building followed the Kirkbride plan, which called for long rambling wings arranged in a staggered formation, assuring that each of the connecting structures received an abundance of therapeutic sunlight and fresh air and patients were allowed privacy.
+The building followed the Kirkbride plan, which called for long rambling wings arranged in a staggered formation, assuring that each connecting structure received abundant therapeutic sunlight and fresh air and patients were allowed privacy.

-Unlike those places constructed more for the purposes of security and safety, this establishment was to foster the best known concepts of curing the patient.
+Unlike those places constructed more for security and safety, this establishment was to foster the best-known concepts of curing the patient.
 Following the “Kirkbride Plan,” the asylum was located in a rural area where patients would be housed among strangers only, discouraged from seeing anyone they knew.
 Patients were not even allowed to receive gifts or mail.

 Construction began in late 1858, initially conducted by prison and slave laborers.
 Skilled stonemasons were later brought in from Europe.

 The first patients were admitted in October 1864.
 The very first patient was a housewife who had “domestic trouble.”
-The first log book used at the hospital lists reasons for patient admission and includes causes like grief, congestion of brain, feebleness of intellect, seduction and novel reading.
+The first logbook used at the hospital lists reasons for patient admission and includes causes like grief, brain congestion, the feebleness of intellect, seduction, and novel reading.

 Its original construction was planned for 250 people.
-From the beginning the hospital was largely self-sufficient.
+From the beginning, the hospital was largely self-sufficient.
 They raised their own vegetables, maintained a dairy herd, and operated an ice plant.
-A nearby coal mine supplied fuel for heat and there was a reservoir for water.
-All of the patient’s’ clothing, curtains, and fabrics were made at Weston, as well as fine quality mattresses and most of the institutional furniture, thus fulfilling the 19th-century ideal that institutions be self-sustaining and that mental patients learn a trade.
+A nearby coal mine supplied fuel for heat, and there was a reservoir for water.
+All of the patients’ clothing, curtains, and fabrics were made at Weston, as well as fine quality mattresses and most of the institutional furniture, thus fulfilling the 19th-century ideal that institutions be self-sustaining and that people with a mental health condition learn a trade.

 Lying on more than 600 acres, the land also included a cemetery for the many that passed away at the asylum over the years.

 The 200-foot central clock tower was completed in 1871.
-The center unit is four stories high with a great cupola and the clock tower.
-This section was originally designed to house offices and personnel and at one time even had such features as a large ballroom.
+The center unit is four stories high with a great cupola and a clock tower.
+This section was initially designed to house offices and personnel and, at one time, even had such features as a large ballroom.